Jason-cs18/Awesome-AI-Systems/README.md

 ## Deployment Concerns
 Deployment concerns include **robustness** to adversarial influences or other spurious factors; safety more broadly considered; **privacy** and security, especially as sensitive data is increasingly used; **interpretability**, as is increasingly both legally and operationally required; **fairness**, as ML algorithms begin to have major effects on our everyday lives; and many other similar concerns.<br>
 [1] [Telekine: Secure Computing with Cloud GPUs.
-In NSDI'20.](https://www.usenix.org/conference/nsdi20/presentation/hunt): they aim to solve some concerns about privacy in the recent GPU trusted execution environments (TEE).
+In NSDI'20.](https://www.usenix.org/conference/nsdi20/presentation/hunt): they aim to solve some concerns about **privacy** in the recent GPU trusted execution environments (TEE). <br>
+[2] [Themis: Fair and Efficient GPU Cluster Scheduling.
+In NSDI'20.](https://www.usenix.org/conference/nsdi20/presentation/mahajan): a **fair** GPU scheduling algorithm.
 ## Cost
 Cost on annotation, computation, latency and power. <br>
 [1] [Improving Resource Efficiency of Deep Activity Recognition via Redundancy Reduction.
 In HotMobile'20.](https://dl.acm.org/doi/abs/10.1145/3376897.3377859): they target to reduce cost on **computation and memory** of deep human activity recognition (HAR) models.
 [Note](https://github.com/YanLu-nyu/Awesome-AI-Systems/blob/master/HAR_HotMobile_20.md)